dshanske/indieweb-post-kinds/readme.md

 ## Privacy and Data Storage Notice ##

-Post Kinds stores extra data in a post indicating what you are resopnding to.
+Post Kinds stores extra data in a post indicating what you are responding to.
 This data is either hand-added or can be parsed from the source URL if provided.
 This means you have additional responsibilities to responsibly use this data, and to remove information on request.

 ##  Credits ##